DSXiangLi/DecryptPrompt/README.md

 - [Contextual.ai-RAG2.0](https://contextual.ai/introducing-rag2/)
 - When to Retrieve: Teaching LLMs to Utilize Information Retrieval Effectively
 - Ranking Manipulation for Conversational Search Engines
+- PlanRAG: A Plan-then-Retrieval Augmented Generation for Generative Large Language Models as Decision Makers
+- Self-Knowledge Guided Retrieval Augmentation for Large Language Models
+- Small Models, Big Insights: Leveraging Slim Proxy Models To Decide When and What to Retrieve for LLMs
+- Self-DC: When to retrieve and When to generate Self Divide-and-Conquer for Compositional Unknown Questions

 ### 大模型图表理解和生成
 - survey